跳至主要内容

 Good customer service impacts business growth by:

-Genuine customer service agents and strong consumer relationships can help businesses identify and meet customer needs—the forces driving purchase decisions.
+Genuine customer service agents and strong consumer relationships can help businesses identify and meet customer needs.
+These forces drive purchase decisions.

 25 top customer service skills